rixw/strapi-utils/packages/strapi-client/README.md

   contentTypes: ['page', 'post'], // Singular names of entities });

-// Login - sets the JWT token in the client if using Users & Permissions plugin const jwt = await client.login('example@example.com', 'password');
+// Login - sets the JWT token in the client instance if using Users &
+// Permissions plugin
+const jwt = await client.login('example@example.com', 'password');

 // Retrieve a list of items